jd-solanki/anu/packages/documentation/docs/guide/components/switch.md

 ## States

-You can use `disabled` attribute to disable the switch
+You can use `disabled` prop to disable the switch

 <DemoSwitchStates />